standyro/pizzabulous/README.md

 ## Code Considerations

-- Optimized for speed of development and laid out requirements (Flask, BeautifulSoup)
+- Optimized for speed of development (<2 hr timebox) and laid out requirements (Flask, BeautifulSoup)
 - Available via HTML and JSON
 - Only some basic unit tests, no acceptance or integration tests
 - Yelp API calls not cached, so slow performance as reviews results increase, would use a shared cache in production